 The second pitfall is that of being "gamey".
 "Gamey" guides are those that are oriented around giving very precise info about things in a fashion that takes advantage of knowledge that would not exist in reality - for example, a list of tanks, their armor values, and the precise 'damage' values of anti-tank weapons.
 These "gamey" guides also tend to give tactics that are meant to exploit the game itself.
 I don't believe in those types of guides, so if that is what you're fond of, my apologies - you won't find it here.

 Finally, it is worth reiterating that we are playing games here.
 The point is to have fun - in our case, we strive for organized, disciplined fun.
 We are not trying to pretend that we're in the military - many of us have already been there, done that, or are still there and doing that.
 We're in ShackTac and playing Arma to have a good time.
 We're a community of friends, ultimately, and this guide is written in that spirit.

 The online version of this guide was developed with Google Chrome and likely looks the best in it.
-Also note that there is a sidebar on each page of the guide - simply click the 'Index' bar on the left to expand or collapse it.

 With that out of the way - best of luck to all of you as you delve into both this guide and Arma 3 itself!